-Wat Phra That is just 3 km further from the Sirindhorn observation deck, so you can easily combine these two in the morning.
-This temple is one of the most well-known in Chiang Mai and an important place for Buddhists.
+Located in the Doi Suthep Pui National Park, Wat Phra That, also known as Doi Suthep temple is just 3 km further from the Sirindhorn observation deck.
+A great combination in the early morning.
+The Doi Suthep temple is one of the most well-known temples in Chiang Mai and an important place for Buddhists.
 The story of the temple is that it has been built to hold a piece of bone from the Buddhas shoulder.
 From this temple you will have another beautiful view of downtown Chiang Mai.

-Getting there: With your rental scooter, car or a red truck taxi.
+Getting there: Drive up Doi Suthep mountain with your rental scooter, car or a red truck taxi.
 Type in Wat Phra That on Google maps and you will easily get there.

 Entrance fee: 50 Baht per person.

 Best time for photos: Sunrise or afternoon.
 It can be really busy at this temple, so go directly after your sunrise mission for the most relaxing experience.

 Photo tip: There are a lot of beautiful ‘hidden’ spots on the temple complex which want to be photographed.
 So don’t only focus on the temple itself.
 Take a zoom lens with you if have one, because you might have a chance of capturing a passing monk or other beautiful details.

 If you love cooking, then taking a Thai cooking class is one of the things you have to do when in Chiang Mai Thailand!
 Discover the secrets of making a mouth-watering Thai curry or some of the many other delicious Thai dishes.
 If you didn’t know already, Thai food is so amazing and learning how to cook a real Thai dish is a skill you can take home with you forever!
 You can book a Thai Cooking class at the Thai Farm cooking school or some of the many other Thai cooking schools in Chiang Mai.

 Explore more Chiang Mai waterfalls